 Rhea Tregebov is the author of fiction, poetry and children’s picture books.
 Her second novel, Rue des Rosiers, released by Coteau Books in May 2019, has been short-listed for the BC and Yukon Book Prizes Ethel Wilson Fiction Prize.
 It has also been short-listed for the Western Canada Jewish Book Awards Nancy Richler Memorial Prize for Fiction.
 Her first novel, The Knife Sharpener’s Bell (Coteau Books 2009), a Globe and Mail Jim Bartley Top 5 book, won the J.I.
 Segal Award and was shortlisted for the Kobzar Award.
 Tregebov is also the author of seven critically acclaimed books of poetry, most recently All Souls’ (Véhicule Press 2012).
 Her poems have earned the Pat Lowther Award, Prairie Schooner Readers’ Choice Award, and the Malahat Review Long Poem Award.
 She has published five popular children’s picture books, among them the Sasha series, illustrated by Hélène Desputeaux, creator of the Caillou television series.
 Tregebov has edited numerous anthologies, including Arguing with the Storm, an anthology of stories by women writers which she co-translated from the Yiddish.
 She is currently working on an eighth collection of poetry.

 Tregebov was born in Saskatoon and raised in Winnipeg, where she received her undergraduate education at the University of Manitoba.
 She did graduate work in literature at Cornell and Boston Universities, receiving her MA from BU in 1978.
 After working in Toronto for many years as a freelance author and editor, she moved to Vancouver in 2004 to take up a position in the Creative Writing Program at the University of British Columbia in Vancouver, BC, where she taught workshops in poetry, translation, children’s literature and fiction.
 In June 2017, she retired from teaching at UBC; she now holds the position of Associate Professor Emerita.
+Since June 2019, she has been First Vice-Chair of the National Council of The Writers Union of Canada.

 Download a high-resolution image of Rhea Tregebov here.